 The Prancing Pony Podcast: These guys traversed The Silmarillion in their first season.
 In Season 2 they walked along with Bilbo in The Hobbit, and now in Season 3 they’ve only just begun down the road that goes ever on and on in The Lord of the Rings.
 Alan Sisto (the Man of the West) and Shawn Marchese (the real-life Lord of the Mark) are a blast to listen to…provided you can handle that much dad humor.

 The Green Door Podcast: Very much worth your time!
 This trio of podcasters (two Canadians and a Brit) are much newer, and have only recently delved into The Silmarillion.
 While they’re not walking through it moment by moment, James O’Flaherty, May K. Hella, and Adam “Ads” Hillier really throw themselves into some wonderful discussions—offering some refreshing and original points of view on Tolkien’s tales.
 I even “guest starred” in Episode 12 via palantír.
 They’re a lot of fun.
 Is it possible to seem and feel fair?
 They do.

 Anyway, all of the above ensures a steady stream of never-ending Tolkien discussions.
 There’s no such thing as tarrying overlong in Middle-earth.

 Top image from “The Fellowship in Hollin” by Donato Giancola.

 Jeff LaSala can’t leave Middle-earth well enough alone, and will probably look for more excuses to keep talking about it.
+His follow-up series Deep Delving into Middle-earth continues the theme of Tolkien excavation.
 Tolkien geekdom aside, Jeff wrote a Scribe Award–nominated D&D novel, produced some cyberpunk stories, and now works for Tor Books.
 He sometimes flits about on Twitter.